The Great British Bake Off series 3: Episode 4: Desserts

-The bakers were given three hours to make a torte without conventional wheat flour as the signature bake.
+The bakers were given 3 hours to make a torte without conventional wheat flour as the signature bake.
 The torte had to be more than 20 cm in diameter.
-Mary set crème caramel as the technical challenge, to be finished in two and three-quarter hours.
+Mary set crème caramel as the technical challenge, to be finished in 23⁄4 hours.
 A four-layered meringue dessert was the showstopper challenge.

 Episode 5: Pies

-The signature bake was Wellington, which Paul specified should be at least eight inches long and completely covered with pastry.
-The bakers were given three hours for the challenge.
-The technical challenge was to make a hand-raised pie in two and a quarter hours.
+The signature bake was Wellington, which Paul specified should be at least 8 inches long and completely covered with pastry.
+The bakers were given 3 hours for the challenge.
+The technical challenge was to make a hand-raised pie in 21⁄4 hours.
 This was to be made with a hot water crust and moulded using a dolly.
 The pie was left to set overnight and judged the next day.
-For the showstopper challenge, the bakers were required to bake a family-sized sweet American-style pie in three and a half hours.
+For the showstopper challenge, the bakers were required to bake a family-sized sweet American-style pie in 31⁄2 hours.